Poetry Coalition Announces Theme for March 2018 Social Impact Programming

 The phrase “Where My Dreaming and My Loving Live” is an excerpt from the poem “Flores Woman” in Tracy K. Smith’s collection Duende.
 Smith was named the U.S. Poet Laureate in June, 2017.

 Poetry Coalition members believe that poetry can be a positive way to share information, spark increased empathy and understanding, and contribute to public debate.
-Its programmatic efforts are supported by a grant from the Ford Foundation.
+Its programmatic efforts are supported by a grant to the Academy of American Poets from the Ford Foundation.

 Any and all literary organizations, presses, libraries, bookstores, and beyond are invited to offer their own March programming on the theme in support of and in partnership with the Poetry Coalition.